-Use long form content.
+Use long-form content.

-However, you should still prioritize making your blog posts long form.
+However, you should still prioritize making your blog posts in long form.
 Still include your handy recipe card, because many users will scroll right to that when deciding if the post is worth it.
 But, think of the recipe card at the end as a summary or conclusion of the content before.

 You could summarize the origins of the recipe.
 Or, you could explain the steps in meticulous detail above, while it’s more simplified on the recipe card.
 It might even be helpful to include tips, substitute ingredients, and nutritional information!

 Just make sure whatever you do, it’s what your readers are asking for.
 Food blog posts already have a bad reputation for being full of non-essential information.
-So, ensure the long form content before the recipe is valuable and engaging.
+So, ensure the long-form content before the recipe is valuable and engaging.

 Add images and videos.

 When it comes to recipes and cooking, people love visuals!
 Showing the step-by-step process through photo clarification will do wonders for your SEO.
-Both search engines and your followers will love the user-friendliness of your posts, especially if they not only include clear directions, but include photo and video directions as well!
+Both search engines and your followers will love the user-friendliness of your posts, especially if they not only include clear directions but include photo and video directions as well!